DRIVER-EU/avro-schemas/README.md

 ## Conventions

 - All messages are Keyed message, i.e. they contain a key (typically, the id of the service as string), and a value.
 - Both key and value are encoded using the schema's, named TOPIC-key and TOPIC-value, respectively.
+Otherwise, the Kafka-REST service does not handle them correctly (for now).
 - Type names are written in PascalCase with a leading capital
 - Field names are written in camelCase with a small cap
 - Default domain is eu.driver.model.YYY, where YYY is either core for the core messages, or something else otherwise.